ding-lab/MouseTrap2/README.md

 # MouseTrap2: A better mouse filter

-This is a CWL version of Hua Song's mouse filter.
+This is a CWL version of Hua Sun's mouse filter.

 # Local testing and development